WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   16. noun(DATED·INFORMAL): a bill or one's share of it, especially in a pub or bar. 账单或其中一部分，尤其是在酒馆或酒吧。

+- shove

+  1. verb: push (someone or something) roughly.

+     _"they started pushing and shoving people out of the way"_

+  2. noun: a strong push.

+     _"she gave him a hefty shove and he nearly fell"_

+  3. phrase: get the shove - be dismissed from a job.

+     _"we all knew that if he got the shove, the unions would be called in one minute later"_

+  4. phrase: give someone the shove - dismiss someone from a job.

+     _"if he cannot back up such madness, then they have to give him the shove"_

+  5. phrase: shove off - go away.

+     _"shove off—you're bothering the customers"_

+  6. phrase: shove up - move oneself to make room for someone.

+     _"“Shove up, then,” he said, nudging me"_

+- shriek

+  1. verb: utter a high-pitched piercing sound or words, especially as an expression of terror, pain, or excitement.

+     _"the audience shrieked with laughter"_

+  2. verb: a high-pitched piercing cry or sound; a scream.

+     _"shrieks of laughter"_

 - shrink

   1. verb: become or make smaller in size or amount. 在尺寸或数量上变得更小。